Umbraphobia/mysthaln/collections/_kingdoms/drenvold.md

 Drenvold’s history begins in the **Age of Founding**, when the Thaldrim broke away from their stonebound cousins and followed the call of the sea.
 Legends speak of **Drenmir the Deep Forger**, who struck the ocean’s heart with his hammer and shaped the first Seahearth from the molten cliffs.
 From that act came both their name and their creed: *“The sea yields only to those who strike true.”*

 For centuries, Drenvold’s people traded across the northern waters, establishing colonies and trading halls from the Supremacy’s coast to the far isles.
-Their greatest colony was **Skarhold**, once a proud outpost and now a symbol of loss—taken generations ago by foreign rulers.
+Their greatest colony was **Skarhold**, once a proud outpost and now an independent nation.

-The rise of the **Supremacy** brought war to their southern shores.
-When the Empire’s legions sought to breach the mountains, the Drenvoldic fleets blockaded the coast and held the passes, turning their homeland into a fortress-state.
-Though the great war subsided, the memory of invasion never did.
-To this day, the Thaldrim keep watch from their storm towers, their loyalty to freedom hardened like iron in brine.
+Due to distance and the powerful Drenvold fleets, The Supremacy has never attempted to conquer Drenvold to this day.
+They maintain a wary peace.

 ---